-Having a speedy website is crucial when you want to keep your visitors as no one wants to wait more than a few seconds for a page to load.
+Having a speedy website is crucial when you want to keep your visitors.
+As a matter of fact, as no one wants to wait more than a few seconds for a page to load.
 Because of this, everyone wants their site to load fast.
-From time to time when a website owner wants to give their users not just plain texts but rich media (images or even videos) it is not an easy thing to do as the non-textual content loads slower.
-Especially when the file sizes are huge and when there are lots of media files to load.
+But making a site load fast can be challenging, because of the rich media (images and videos) usage.
+Both images and videos load slower than texts, therefore they need to be optimized for the web.

-Smart Slider 3 is a free WordPress and Joomla slider plugin and it is a great choice to add rich media to your website.
+Smart Slider 3 is a WordPress and Joomla slider plugin and it is a great choice to add rich media to your website.
 You can create an image slider, a video slider, even a whole landing page with this plugin.
-If it is not optimized correctly Smart Slider 3 can also load slowly, but don’t worry because without any optimization Smart Slider 3 is still one of the fastest WordPress slider available.
-In this article I’ll show you how to speed up your sliders even more.
+In this article I’ll show you how to check your site’s speed and how to speed up your sliders.

 What can slow down a website?

 The quick answer: anything.
 Even texts can slow down the page if they are really long.
 In most cases, the problem originates from the used rich media.
 Or it could be the fact that the server is just not fast enough to return the requested content in a timely manner.

 Would you like to know how fast your site is?
 Use Google PageSpeed Insights to measure your site’s speed.
 It checks how fast your site loads, and gives you tips on where to improve it.
 Google PageSpeed Insights is an incredible tool.
 For this reason, they built it into Chrome browser, where it’s called Lighthouse.

 Lighthouse has several different metrics which can describe your site speed.
 They’re all important to understand how to improve your site, so I’ll explain them in a few words.